teboho9511165350080/kapitek-transaction-aggregate-service/README.md

 ### Keycloak
 1. Base url: localhost:8080
 2. Postman placeholder -> {{KEY_CLOAK_BASE_URL}} -> localhost:8080
+3. **N.B** It is important to note that the **keycloak** docker image used was build ontop of the original keycloak docker image.
+The one use here has already imported the realms needed such that when the docker-compose build the container for this it already starts with build in realms (containing clients, theys respective service accounts and roles assigned to them) use by the services of the project.
+Therefore, it is must that the image set on the docker-compose.yml is used.
+The required is already pushed to the docker hub and has been set as public for easier pulling without requiring the owner docker hub credentials.

 ### Kapitek Core Banking (Sort of a gateway for Exposing Account Service, Card Service & and Customer Info File Service)
 1. Base url: **localhost:8081**